jnunez2301/fullStackOpen/part4/README.md

 ## Bloglist

 In the exercises for this part, we will be building a blog list application, that allows users to save information about interesting blogs they have stumbled across on the internet.
 For each listed blog we will save the:
-*author
+-author
 *title
-*URL
++URL
-*Amount of upvotes from users of the application.
+-Amount of upvotes from users of the application.